YoungFizz/Flipper-Pod/README.md

 # Infared #
-For transmitting the Flipper Pod uses 3x Infrared LED TSAL6400 and a TSOP4838 as the receiver, but don't forget a 2N4401 transistor.
+For transmitting IR the NanoPwn uses 3x Infrared LED TSAL6400 and a TSOP4838 as the receiver, but don't forget a 2N4401 transistor.

  - Learn IR signal
  - Send IR signal ( Signals found in folders in subfolders etc )